OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 During simulation, **if a target arrival time cannot be achieved, the rest of the schedule still stands**.

+## Paced Train

-The mission model in OSRD is represented almost like a Train Schedule with the addition of 2 fields:
+The paced Train model in OSRD is represented almost like a Train Schedule with the addition of 2 fields:
 - `step: Duration (ISO 8601)` corresponds to the delay between each train
 - `duration: Duration (ISO 8601)` which corresponds to the total duration of the mission.